phoenixframework/phoenix_live_view/guides/client/form-bindings.md

         end
     end

+### Forms triggering file downloads

+In scenarios where the LiveView is left open in the browser after form submission (ex: a form submitting to a controller to trigger a file download), it's important that `phx-trigger-action` is only set for the current DOM patch.
-We set up `trigger_submit` in `temporary_assigns` so the form will only be submitted on the next DOM patch.
-This is especially helpful when working with forms that submit to actions triggering file downloads.
-If `trigger_submit` was treated as a regular `assigns` key, after the initial form submission, any subsequent DOM patches would trigger additional form submissions.
+If `phx-trigger-action` is left on the form after the initial form submission, any subsequent DOM patches will re-trigger the form submission.

+Prevent this, we need to set `trigger_submit: false` in temporary assigns in `c:Phoenix.LiveView.mount/3`.

+    def mount(_params, _session, socket) do
+      {:ok, socket, [temporary_assigns: [trigger_submit: false]]}
+    end

+Now when `:trigger_submit` is set in `handle_event/3`, it will only be set for the next DOM patch and removed in subsequent patches.

 ## Recovery following crashes or disconnects